pyeventsourcing/eventsourcing/docs/topics/features.rst

-**Notifications and projections** — reliable propagation of application events with pull-based notifications allows the application state to be projected accurately into replicas, indexes, and view models.
+**Notifications and projections** — reliable propagation of application events with pull-based notifications allows the application state to be projected accurately into replicas, indexes, view models, and other applications.

+**Process and systems** — scalable pipelined event processing applications.

 **Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories,